 Syntax

 This page describes the native syntax of the Fabric Configuration Language (FCL).
-Leveraging the foundation laid by the HashiCorp Configuration Language (HCL), FCL aligns itself with a syntax favored by numerous applications for its simplicity, readability, and clarity.
+Building on the foundation laid by the HashiCorp Configuration Language (HCL), FCL defines a simple, readable, and clear syntax for document templates.

-The syntax of the Fabric language revolves around two fundamental components: arguments and blocks.
-These elements constitute the building blocks for crafting configurations within the Fabric Configuration Language.
+The syntax of FCL has two fundamental components: arguments and blocks.
+These components constitute the building blocks for crafting configurations within the Fabric Configuration Language.

 Arguments

-The arguments play a crucial role in assigning values to names within a block.
+The arguments are used for assigning values to names within a block.
 An example of using arguments is as follows:

 }

-The argument name, query_string in the snippet above, is allowed to contain letters, digits, underscores (_), and hyphens (-).
+The argument name, value in the snippet above, can contain letters, digits, underscores (_), and hyphens (-).
 However, the first character of an identifier must not be a digit.

 Blocks

-In the Fabric Configuration Language (FCL), a block serves as a versatile container defining configurations, data requirements, or content structures.
-An example is provided below:
+In the Fabric Configuration Language (FCL), a block serves as a container that defines configurations, data requirements, content structures, variables, and publishing destinations.

 document "test_document" {